 All events are free of charge and open to the public.
 All participants need to check-in at the main building.
-Scientists and the public can pre-register at the Mississippi River Fund website.
+Scientists and the public can register at BioBlitz at Coldwater Spring.
+Learn more at the Mississippi River Fund website.

 Some activities will have limited space.
 Extra activities may be added during the day of the event.
 Please check the participant information below for more tips about participating in the BioBlitz.